gtag('event', 'click', { 'event_category': 'PDF Download' });

 I can’t imagine what my parents went through

-Lisa and her husband
+Lisa and her husband Mike

-I must confess I have only two memories of being in hospital for my liver transplant.
+I must confess I have only two memories of being in hospital for my first liver transplant.
 I remember sitting in a circle and playing with other children on the ward and also riding a trike up and down.
 And that’s it!
 Which I think is probably a good thing as those are good memories.

 Lisa on the first anniversary of her transplant